mvolkmann/blog/src/zig.md

 can be modeled in Zig.
 The goal is compute the total cost of red fruits from a list of fruits.
 It is messy to say the least.

 Code near the end shows how the same result can be obtained just using a `for` loop with much less code.
+A take-away is that it is best not to try to force Zig to act like a functional programming language.

 ```zig
 const std = @import("std");